saf-dmitry/taskpaper-mode/scripting.md

 The following code adds `my-taskpaper-item-can-be-completed` function to the hook.
 The function will check the current item and return non-nil if all its actionable children, i.e. projects and tasks, are completed.

-    (defun my-taskpaper-item-can-be-completed (pos)
+    (defun my-taskpaper-blocker-func-1 (pos)
-      "Return non-nil if item at point can be marked as completed.
+      "Return non-nil if item at point can be marked as completed."
-    Check the current item and return non-nil if all its actionable children are completed."
       (goto-char pos)
       (let ((complete-ok t))
         (taskpaper-outline-map-descendants